jekyllgrim/ZScript_Basics/Event_Handlers.md

 Notes:

 - Normally when actor A kills actor B, actor A will become actor B's `target`, so the `target` pointer serves as a pointer to the killer.
-Hence `e.thing.target && e.thing.target.player` checks that `target` exists and that it's a player.
+Hence `e.thing.target && e.thing.target.player` checks that the killed thing has a `target` and that it's a player.
 - `Console.PrintF` is a Java-like function that prints stuff into the console and the standard Doom message area.
 It's often used for debugging as well: it works similarly to `A_Log` and allows passing values to it via `%d`, `%f` and such, which are described [here](https://zdoom.org/wiki/String#Methods).
-- Since `EventHandler` is not actor, to use some ZScript functions you need to explicitly tell it it's an actor function. `Actor.Spawn` tells it to use `Spawn` as defined in `Actor`.
+- Since `EventHandler` is not an actor, to use some ZScript functions you need to explicitly tell it it's an actor function. `Actor.Spawn` tells it to use `Spawn` as defined in `Actor`.
 You won't need to do it for DECORATE action functions.

 It's important that this event handler could be optimized like so: